DNS Abuse Detection: Creation of Malicious Subdomains Under Dynamic DNS Providers

-Before attacking a victim, adversaries purchase or create domains from an entity other than a registrar or registry that provides subdomains under domains they own and control.
-See also the entry on Wikipedia.
+Before attacking a victim, adversaries purchase or create domains from an entity other than a registrar or registry a Dynamic DNS provider that provides these subdomains.

 Dynamic DNS enables the threat actors to launch phishing, malware etc campaigns without registering for a domain name with an entity covered by, for example, the ICANN terms of use.